rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 • Feel the texture of the bill (people who handle good money on a regular basis can often feel the difference in the paper itself between real money and counterfeit bills)

 • Did you know?
-All denominations of US currency, with the exception of $1 and $2 dollar bills have been redesigned at least once since 1990; compare the bill with another of the same denomination and series.
+All denominations of US currency, with the exception of $1 and $2 dollar bills, have been redesigned at least once since 1990; compare the bill with another of the same denomination and series.

 • All US paper money has tiny red and blue fibers embedded in the paper.
 Counterfeiters try to replicate this by printing red and blue onto the paper.